Developerodin/dharwin_ai_callagent/DEPLOY_EC2.md

 Save and exit (Ctrl+X, then Y, then Enter).

+**Note:** The deployment script will automatically create `.env.local` for Next.js with `NEXT_PUBLIC_FLASK_BACKEND_URL` pointing to your EC2 public IP.
+This allows the frontend to communicate with the Flask backend.

 ## Step 5: Configure ngrok

 ### Option A: Using ngrok Free (Reserved Domain - Recommended for Production)